jsalignon/cactus/docs/6_Enrich/Enrichment.md

 ### Description
 This process takes all overlap processes, estimates significance and format tables.

-Hypergeometric minimum-likelihood two-sided p-values (`pval`) are obtained with a Fischer test in R. Two-sided Fischer tests are recommended for GO enrichment anlaysis since in most cases both enrichment and depletion can be biologically meaningful (see [reference](https://doi.org/10.1093/bioinformatics/btl633)).
+Hypergeometric minimum-likelihood two-sided p-values (`pval`) are obtained with a two-sided Fisher's Exact Test in R. Two-sided tests are recommended for GO enrichment anlaysis since in most cases both enrichment and depletion can be biologically meaningful (see [reference](https://doi.org/10.1093/bioinformatics/btl633)).
 Log2 odd ratios (L2OR) is the log2 of the test's estimate.
 Pvalues are then adjusted (`padj`) using Benjamini and Hochberg's [False Discovery Rate](https://doi.org/10.1093/bioinformatics/btl633).